lawrennd/old_talks/_data-science/includes/happenstance-data.md

 statistics that are rigorously surveilled.
 With the Royal Society's DELVE initiative, examples of this approach include work of Peter Diggle to visualize the progression of the Covid-19 disease.
-Across the UK the "Zoe App" has been used for self-reporting of Covid symptoms [@Menni:tracking20], and by interconnecting this data with Office for National Statistics surveys [@ONS:covid19infection20], Peter has been able to calibrate the Zoe map of Covid-19 prevalence,
+Across the UK the "Zoe App" has been used for self-reporting of Covid-19 symptoms [@Menni:tracking20], and by interconnecting this data with Office for National Statistics surveys [@ONS:covid19infection20], Peter has been able to calibrate the Zoe map of Covid-19 prevalence,